-Here is the specific fixing method: Place the robot fixing plate on the installation surface and fix it with four M16 expansion bolts or chemical bolts (strength grade 4.8 or higher).
-Use four M8x20 socket head cap bolts (strength grade 12.9) to secure the robot's base to the fixing plate.
-The fixing plate surface must meet the corresponding roughness and geometric tolerance requirements.
+Here is the specific fixing method: Place the robot fixing plate on the installation surface and fix it with four M20 expansion bolts or chemical bolts (strength grade 4.8 or higher).
+Use four M10x25 socket head cap bolts (strength grade 12.9) to secure the robot's base to the fixing plate.
+The mounting bolts must be tightened with a torque of 75Nm.The fixing plate surface must meet the corresponding roughness and geometric tolerance requirements.